PawseySC/singularity-containers/_episodes/24-ml-python.md

 ```
 {: .bash}

-Here the `-C` flag is to completely insulate the container from the host, including the use of a volatile `/run` directory instead of the host one.
-We're almost bind mounting our current directory as the container `$HOME`.
+Here the `-C` flag is to isolate the container from the host, including the use of a volatile `/run` directory instead of the host one.
+We're also bind mounting our current directory as the container `$HOME`.

 > ## Communication ports